Content marketing’s code of ethics vs. journalism’s code of ethics

 Remarkably, these ethics look very similar to the ones journalists must uphold.

 - Promote transparency by providing appropriate disclosures.
 Whether it’s within your editorial statement, or somewhere on your site, acknowledge who is sponsoring the publication or content.
 Transparency is important.
 Readers are now used to seeing content backed by brands and if the content is compelling, you won’t lose their trust.
 Transparency is always appreciated.

 - Provide accurate information for consumers to make knowledgeable choices.
 It’s important to provide fact-checked information to your consumers to build and sustain trust.
 Acknowledge your sources, include proper citations—even if they are your own—and use actual quotes you can reference or that the person quoted will stand behind if asked.

 - Always create original content.
 Never plagiarize or use content that you don’t have a licence or permission for.
 Seek permission, not forgiveness.

 Content marketing’s code of ethics are important to understand because they guide content marketers into creating good content.
 What’s good content?
-Good content seeks to inform, educate and entertain its audience.
+Good content seeks to inform, educate, and entertain its audience.
 Good content needs to be honest and transparent; disclosures are necessary.
-Good content is not plagiarised.
+Good content is not plagiarized.
 Good content does not try to mislead or be disingenuous (re: clickbait).
 Good content is strong editorial that backs the values in its editorial statement.
 And good content stems from following the code of ethics.